The Benefits of Raising Kids in Small Spaces

 There’s probably only one place in the world I can imagine these words being spoken to parents, by family and strangers: The United States of America.
 That’s the only place I’ve heard these words spoken (or have read them), with the exception of a hotel in Spain.
 The only place where I’ve been judged for not wanting more space.

 I’m lucky, by most standards.
 I have a choice of where to live.
 I have ‘plenty’ of space to raise my children, by my standards (though some think my 2000+ square foot house is small).
-I’ve raised my babies or spent ample amount of time raising them in a large farmhouse, a condo, a three-level house, a tiny city apartment, a suburban ‘MacMansion,’ and various apartments and hotels dotting the map.
+I’ve raised my babies or spent ample amount of time raising them in a large farmhouse, a condo, a three-level house, a tiny city apartment, a suburban ‘MacMansion,’ an RV, and various apartments and hotels dotting the map.

 Other families aren’t so lucky.
 They don’t have a choice.
 Some US families must jam several children into a shared bedroom, and mom and dad (or just mom or dad) take the couch.
 Some kids grow up sleeping in the living room that they also share with mom, dad and maybe grandma or other extended family members–and maybe the family cat.